silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

       ```
       {: screen}

-   3. Note the domain name **web_dns_name** that is assigned to your {{site.data.keyword.Bluemix_notm}} Load Balancer.
+   3. Note the domain name **web_dns_name** that is assigned to your {{site.data.keyword.Bluemix_notm}} classic Load Balancer.

-4. Verify that the domain name of your {{site.data.keyword.Bluemix_notm}} load balancer is successfully registered with a domain name server.
-DNS name updates for the load balancer can take 10 - 30 minutes to propagate to public global domain name servers after you deployed your infrastructure resources.
+4. Verify that the domain name of your {{site.data.keyword.Bluemix_notm}} classic load balancer is successfully registered with a domain name server.
+DNS name updates for the load balancer can take 10 - 30 minutes to propagate to public global domain name servers after you deployed your classic infrastructure resources.
 However, the domain name and the public IP address of your load balancer are registered with the IBM domain name servers that you can access at `ns1.softlayer.com` and `ns2.softlayer.com` after a few minutes.
 You can use these domain name servers to validate the setup of your load balancer.
    ```
    nslookup <web_dns_name> ns1.softlayer.com
    ```